Noitcani/CS50-Final-Project/README.md

 # Personality Quiz Creation Platform
 - (CS50x Final Project) for YJ TEO

+## Introduction
+- Welcome to Qui-Ez!
+- Create Qui-ezs and let your friends take them online!

-## Concept
+## TLDR
-- Provides an app for users to create a quiz that they can send to their friends.
+- Web App for users to create, store, and edit quizes.
+- Quizes have a unique code that can be given to participants, so they can complete them.
+Quizes are self-scoring.
-- Provides user account management, with persistence of quiz created accessible to authors on log-in.
+- User account management, with persistence of quizes.
+Quizes can be created and editted by authors on log-in.

-## Learning Covered

 ### MVC stack
 - **Model**: SQLite3 for Database
 - **View**: HTML/CSS + JavaScript with Jinja Templating
 - **Controller**: Python Flask

+## Learning Areas
 ### More Python + Flask
-- jQuery
+- Web App's main controller stack
 - Setting up venv for app
 - Figuring out `sqlite3` python library instead of using `cs50` helpers

+## JavaScript and JQuery
+- JQuery and more complex JavaScript functions for dynamic generation and manipulation of DOM elements

-## More Bootstrap
+### More Bootstrap
-- More Bootstrap elements usage
+- More Bootstrap elements usage throughout the creation of site front-end from scratch

-## Different hashing
+### Using different hashing
-- To generate unique quiz code
+- To generate relatively unique, but short and usable quiz code

-## venv commands
+### venv commands
+- Explored `venv` for project
+- To manage dependencies
+- To allow for real-time Debug, for updating of Python Flask App on change
 ```powershell
 set-executionpolicy -scope currentuser remotesigned
 .\quiez_app\Scripts\activate